whysosuso/whysosuso.github.io/_posts/2020-07-17-Never-A-Dull-Day-Working-At-A-Startup.md

 title: Never A Dull Day- My time at a start-up
 published: true
 ---
 _I started my career with an early-stage start-up and spent an exciting 14 months before I decided to move on.
-In this essay, I have put down some of my key observations and learnings from the experience._
+Here are some of my key observations and learnings from the experience._

 ----